gambitproject/gambit/doc/gui.orientation.rst

 using rational numbers.
 So, for example, in any place in which a payoff may appear, either an outcome of an extensive game or a payoff entry in a strategic game, the payoff one-tenth may be entered either as .1 or 1/10.

-The advantage of this format is that, in certain circumstances, Gambit may be able to compute equilibria exactly.
-In addition, some methods for computing equilibria construct good numerical approximations to equilibrium points.
-For these methods, the computed equilibria are stored in floating-point format.
-When such a profile is displayed in the profiles panel, a :guilabel:`Decimals` control appears next to the profile list chooser, letting you increase or decrease the number of decimal places shown.
-This control only appears for profiles computed in floating-point precision; it is hidden when the displayed profiles are exact (rational-number) equilibria, since changing the number of decimals would have no effect on them.
+The advantage of this format is that, in certain circumstances, Gambit may be able to compute equilibria exactly; see :ref:`computing-equilibria` for how this interacts with the display of computed profiles.

-Increasing or decreasing the number of decimals displayed in computed strategy profiles will not have any effect on the display of outcome payoffs in the game itself, since those are stored in arbitrary precision.